From Proctoring Software to CCTV

-In the age of digital education, the tools designed to enhance learning and ensure academic integrity are increasingly coming under scrutiny for their role in a sprawling network of campus surveillance.
+In modern digital education, the tools designed to enhance learning and ensure academic integrity are increasingly coming under scrutiny for their role in a sprawling network of campus surveillance.
 From the omnipresent eyes of CCTV cameras to the analytical gaze of proctoring software, universities across the globe are deploying an arsenal of technologies to monitor students more closely than ever before.
 These tools, while varied in application and intent, weave together a tapestry of surveillance that envelops every aspect of campus life, raising significant concerns about the erosion of student privacy.

 The scope of these methods is vast.
 Proctoring software, ostensibly used to uphold academic honesty during exams, scrutinizes every click and keystroke, often employing facial recognition and anomaly detection to guard against cheating.
 Beyond the classroom, CCTV cameras and license plate readers track movements with relentless vigilance, while digital ID cards log entries and exits with precision.
 Even personal devices are not beyond reach, with some institutions employing software to monitor network activity under the guise of cybersecurity.